codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/build-1.md

 | `image_name`                               | The name for the image you build.                                                                                                                                                                                                    | Required                  |
 | `tag`                                      | The tag that is assigned to the image you build. <br>The default is the name of the branch or revision that is built.                                                                                                                | Default                   |
 | `no_cache`                                 | Disable Docker engine cache for the build [more info](https://codefresh.io/docs/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/)                                                                                                                                                                                             | Optional                  |
-| `no_cache`                                 | Disable Codefresh build optimization for the build [more info](https://codefresh.io/docs/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/)
+| `no_cf_cache`                                 | Disable Codefresh build optimization for the build [more info](https://codefresh.io/docs/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/)
 | `build_arguments`                          | A set of [Docker build arguments](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables-build-arg) to pass to the build process.                                                                      | Optional                  |
 | `target`                          | target stage in a multistage build (build will run until this stage)                                                                      | Optional                  |
 | `fail_fast`                                | If a step fails, and the process is halted.
 The default value is `true`.                                                                                                                                                             | Default                   |